Tammireddi-Niraja/Library_management_system/about.md

 - Librarian issues and returns books.
 - Books belong to Categories.
 - Books can be Reserved.
-- Late returns generate Fines.
+- Late returns generate Fine.

-## Tools Used
-- draw.io
-- GitHub

-## Author
-Niraja Tammireddi
-B.Tech - Computer Science and System Engineering